 OBJECTIVE

 To ensure that all internal and external stakeholders appointed, understands this specification and the related SANS codes and is competent in executing the procedures required for all installations pertaining to Underground Fuel Storage facilities at Retail Service Stations and Commercial Installations.
-There should also be an aligned understanding between Sasol Engineering Department and the Service provider.
+There should also be an aligned understanding between Sasol and the Service provider.

 SCOPE

-This standard should be read in conjunction with the relevant SANS codes and supplier installation manuals and covers the installation of Underground Storage Tanks (UST’s), Pumps and/or Dispensers and related Pipe Work at Service Stations and Commercial Installations.
+This standard should be read in conjunction with the relevant SANS codes and supplier installation manuals and covers the installation of Underground Storage Tanks ,Pumps and/or Dispensers and related Pipe Work at Service Stations and Commercial Installations.

 REFERENCES